-Introduction to Single Sign-On (SSO)Follow
+Introduction to Single Sign-On (SSO)

-Workspace 365/Office 365 administrators are able to enable Single Sign-On (SSO) for their Workspace 365 environment, which helps decreasing login procedures for Workspace users.
-There are three Single Sign-On options.
+Once the Workspace has been created (either via API or using the Powershell script), Workspace 365/Office 365 administrators can enable Single Sign-On (SSO) for their Workspace 365 environment, which helps decreasing login procedures for Workspace users.

 - oAuth2 (recommended)